History of logging in Pennsylvania: Early history and growth

-Clearcut wasteland known as the "Pennsylvania Desert" in Pennsylvania, USA, early 20th Century.
+Clearcut wasteland known as the "Pennsylvania Desert," early 20th Century.

 The Pennsylvania timber market was largely developed by experienced loggers from New England like John Leighton and James Perkins, who established operations in Williamsport in the 1840s.
 The Susquehanna Boom was developed during this period, in the form of a chain of connected floating timbers extended across the West Branch Susquehanna River to manage the flow of logs downstream.
-The Susquehanna Boom was in operation for over 50 years, and it processed over 5.5 billion board feet (13 million m³) of lumber until the early 1900s, which led to Williamsport having more millionaires per capita than any other city at the time.
+The Susquehanna Boom was in operation for over 50 years, and it processed over 5.5 billion board feet (13 million m³) of lumber until the early 1900s, which led to Williamsport being named "Lumber Capital of the World" during that era.

 Logging firms often housed workers at hastily constructed camps that developed into functioning towns with hundreds of residents and full services.
 Many such towns have since disappeared, having been abandoned when local trees ran out and the loggers moved on.
 Ironically, forests have reclaimed most such settlements.
 Logging was a primary industry in Pennsylvania until approximately the turn of the 20th century, by which time most of the state's old growth forests had been denuded.
 By the end of the era, most of Pennsylvania consisted of “stumps and ashes” as described in a 1995 government report.
 Clearcutting, as well as sparks from trains and other automated processes, also resulted in many wildfires.
 By the end of the era, most of the non-residential areas of Pennsylvania were almost entirely portioned out to logging firms.
 Most such areas were clearcut, due to the drive to maximize profits and primitive knowledge of the long-term environmental effects.